y2kbugger/weeklyreview_todotxt/README.md

 - I want to show the whole project path as sub headers
 - I want the sort order of uncompleted items to be the creation date
 - I want the sort order of completed items to be the completion date
+- allow hotpatching in of a .dairy style subproject in initial entry box
+- add link for navigating to subproject
+- add checkmark for completing entire subproject at once

 # Backlog
 ## IT Tedium